 Otto Sovereign wrote in his autobiography, Fifty Million Dollars on a Shoestring, "I observed Aladdin City emerge from a raw forest with an urgency born of fear that the boom would be over before the lot selling campaign got underway."

 By the summer of 1926, there were no more buyers for the overpriced land and properties, and prices began to come down.
 Investors started selling their properties to lock in their profits.
 Then panic selling ensued as there were few buyers, and the real estate market crashed.
 Investors went bankrupt under their crushing debt loads.

 The Aladdin City development suffered.
 By mid-1926 no one was buying real estate.
 There was no mention of Aladdin City in the local newspapers and no advertising after spring of 1926.

 The Aladdin City Sales Co. was dissolved in November 1936.
 Through 1939 the Sovereigns continued to liquidate their land holdings at a major loss.

-Aladdin did construct some homes in Aladdin City, as well as a city hall and a grocery store.
+Aladdin did construct about 8-12 homes in Aladdin City, as well as a city hall and an unfinished bank.
 The streets were laid, sidewalks built, and street lamps installed.
-The Seaboard Air Line Railway built a train station in the new city.
+In 1926, the Seaboard Air Line Railway built a train station in the new city.

 People lived in Aladdin City through the 1930's.
 There was a packing house on the outside of town that kept people employed.

 Aladdin City died a slow death.
+One of the Aladdin houses was moved to nearby Goulds.
 By 1960 almost everyone had moved out.